-School Zones Lights Begin Again Monday
+School Zones Lights Begin Again Tuesday

 Kansas law states that when a school bus stop arm is extended and the flashing lights on the bus have been activated, vehicles traveling in both directions must come to a complete stop.
 Kansas law also states that vehicles must stop and yield to pedestrians in marked crosswalks.

-The flashing speed limit sign beacons will be activated on Monday, one week in advance of the first day of school.
+The flashing speed limit sign beacons will be activated on Tuesday, August 7th, one week in advance of the first day of school on Tuesday, August 14th.
 Motorists are encouraged to practice extra caution when traveling in the reduced-speed school zone sign locations.